Mokubedimaisha/Maishaweb.com/README.md

 the goal and talent of being whatsoever he wants in future.
 As time goes by we all forget times we have spent with our loved once..
 Though sometimes we remincse it keeps flashing back ..
+Sometimes things don't turn out the way we want.buh we gotta accept and life goes on